 Four examples of puzzles/challenges

-"Identify solutions & make water" – a "Wet & high level of knowledge" puzzle (no. 2, Figure 2).
+"Identify solutions & make water" – a "Wet & high level of knowledge" puzzle (no. 2 in Figure 2 and Figure 3).

 Students find a tray with four test tubes containing transparent and colorless liquids, each with a 'danger' skull sticker and a small vial containing phenolphthalein.
 The tray looks like it has been prepared for a class lab with short instructions for the lab.
 On the tray are four stickers with the following labels: 1M H2SO4, 1M HCl, H2O, 1M NaOH.
 The written instructions request that each solution be identified and that the maximum possible volume of water be prepared.
 However, the instructions do not provide the method of performing these actions.
 The puzzle relies on participants' knowledge of acid, bases, and indicators and applying this knowledge to an unknown situation.